Shipstr/full-stack-code-challenge/README.md

 #### Requirements
 * Fetch the data from the Rails app on page load.
-* Update the rates index view with a list of: company's name, origin, destination, formatted rate as a monetary value.
+* Update the rates index view with a list of: company's name, origin, destination, rate.
 * Style the view to match the mockup rates_mockup.png and make it responsive.
 * Create a simple bare-bones form that allows editing and updating the rate.